Frequently* Asked Questions * or at least occasionally!

 Then why take the pictures?

 I recall my time best when I see the photos.
 Not just the actual photo moment but what was going on at the time of the photo.
 Plus I really like the process and improving my skill level over time.
 And it is a wonderful record for us.
+And my appreciation of the craft of photography is also growing.

 Are you going to get to all 417 parks?

-Maybe it really is the goal, not very likely.
+Maybe, it really is the goal, it is simply not very likely.
 American Samoa, Guam, some of the western Alaska parks will require much more effort, planning and money than I may ever have available.
 Others are just tricky.
 One in California requires a two-week notice for a ticket and then often cancels.
 We missed another because the road washed out in Arizona and two in DC are closed right now for repairs and maintenance.
 However all 417 is the goal.
 PR, VI and Hawaii are doable but costly, so they will come, I expect, when the trailer is sold.

 Why do all this with an RV?
 Isn’t that expensive?
 Isn’t that restrictive?